 Hot dogs, wieners, frankfurters, weenies, dogs, pups, red hots, sausages, brats.
-Celebrate National Hot Dog Day on July 22nd in 2020!
+Whatever you call them, celebrate National Hot Dog Day on July 22nd in 2020!

-Born in Germany where they’re called Frankfurter Wurstchen (wurstchen means little sausage) and popular since the 13th Century, the thumb-shaped meat with a robust flavor was served to people during imperial coronations.
-According to some, however, hot dogs as we know them are as American as baseball, Frisbees, and, of course, apple pie.
+Born in Germany where they’re called Frankfurter Wurstchen (wurstchen means “little sausage”) and popular since the 13th Century, the thumb-shaped meat with a robust flavor was served to people during imperial coronations.
+According to some, however, hot dogs as we know them are as American as baseball and apple pie.

-Though the nation’s signature dog often gets a bad nutritional rap (nitrites unite!), Americans reportedly consume $2 billion dollars’ worth of the (high sodium) treat annually.
-After all, there’s always that ice cold beer or large frozen lemonade to wash it down.
-In fact for many, the idea of a ballgame sans steamed, fragrant red hot is like a birthday without a cake, or the fourth of July without firecrackers.
+Though the nation’s signature dog often gets a bad nutritional rap, Americans reportedly consume $2 billion dollars’ worth of the treat annually.
+After all, there’s always that ice-cold beer or large frozen lemonade to wash it down.
+In fact, for many, the idea of a ballgame without a steamed red hot is like a birthday without a cake.
 It’s simply not done.
-And with world champions like 2011’s Takeru Kobayashi consuming 69 hotdogs (and buns!) in one 10-minute swoop, summer’s edible little icon probably won’t go away anytime soon.
+And with Joey Chestnut, a world hot dog eating champion, consuming 74 hotdogs (and buns!) in one 10-minute swoop, summer’s meaty icon probably won’t go away anytime soon.

 Hot Dogs in Tangy Barbecue Sauce

 2 tablespoons brown sugar

 2 tablespoons Worcestershire sauce

 1/2 teaspoon salt

 8 hot dogs (or turkey or chicken hot dogs)